puppetlabs/jenkins-pipeline-puppet-enterprise-plugin/README.md

 This plugin also provides an experimental feature that provides a Hiera key/value store for Hiera.
-Key/value pairs are set using the provided `puppetHiera` method.
+Key/value pairs are set using the provided `puppet.hiera` method.
 Pairs are assigned to specific Puppet environments.
 The [hiera-http](https://github.com/crayfishx/hiera-http)  backend performs a key lookup for the requesting node's Puppet environment.
 An example configuration: